 General processes such as vacation requests and new vendor selection can also help or hinder your projects.

-The differences between projects, processes, and workflows can be summarised as predictability, measurements, and optimization.
+The differences between projects, processes, and workflows can be summarized as predictability, measurements, and optimization.

 1. Predictability

-Both business processes and workflows are based on repeatable, consistent steps towards an end-goal.
+When considering workflow vs. business process, both are based on repeatable, consistent steps towards an end goal.
 It doesn’t matter who uses a workflow or follows a process – the results will always be the same.

 Projects tend to be more complex and unpredictable!
-Whilst a project manager will develop a strong plan, it’s impossible to account for every unknown challenge that can arise during project execution.
+While a project manager will develop a strong plan, it’s impossible to account for every unknown challenge that can arise during project execution.

 2. Metrics of Success